-Based upon Staff's acknowledgement in the March 9, 2005 Staff Report that the 2004 CUP Application complied with all of the Approval Requirements, with three of the 15 CUP criteria requiring further evaluation by Staff1, that the Applicant was entitled to the additional square footage under the 2003 LMC, including 5% additional square footage for Meeting Space and 5% additional square footage for Support Commercial space, and the directive to develop preliminary architectural plans to further illustrate compliance, the Applicant spent approximately \$1,000,000 on architectural drawings and engineering analysis for Treasure Hill.
+Based upon Staff's acknowledgement in the March 9, 2005 Staff Report that the 2004 CUP Application complied with all of the Approval Requirements other than three of the 15 CUP criteria, that the Applicant was entitled to the additional square footage under the 2003 LMC, including 5% additional square footage for Meeting Space and 5% additional square footage for Support Commercial space, and the directive to develop preliminary architectural plans to further illustrate compliance, the Applicant spent approximately \$1,000,000 on architectural drawings and engineering analysis for Treasure Hill.

-As the CUP review process progressed after 2006, the preliminary architectural drawings, which provided greater detail and clarity regarding Treasure Hill, resulted in an additional 167,880 square feet being added to Treasure Hill.2
+As the CUP review process progressed after 2006, the preliminary architectural drawings, which provided greater detail and clarity regarding Treasure Hill, resulted in an additional 167,880 square feet being added to Treasure Hill.